 Newsgroup access is uncensored.
 We filter out nothing, and have no control over the content of groups.
 You decide what you do and don't want to view.
 Do be careful, some groups may be more than you want to see.

 Works with Everything

-Use any software you like, or just stay web based for easy access.
+Use any software you like, or just stay web based for easy browsing.
 Whether you're on a computer, smartphone, or tablet, we work with everything!

-We carry every known alt binaries newsgroup, with over 25 Terabytes of new content every day.
-Access binary content directly via the news servers, or from your web browser.
+We carry every known alt binaries group, with over 25 Terabytes of new content every day.
+Browse binary content directly via the news servers, or from your web browser.

 We keep no logs of what you download or from what newsgroups.
 Neither your IP address or username is shown in anything you post with your account.